Malacca River: Tourism

 The Malacca River, near its mouth, flows in the middle of Malacca City, a World Heritage Site.
-This section of the river was developed as a tourist attraction in the city as the Malacca River Cruise, where tourists would hop on a boat and embark on a 45-minute sightseeing tour of the city and its historic core as it cruises along the river, from Pengkalan Rama in the east to Bandar Hilir near the coast of the Strait of Malacca.
+This section of the river was developed as a tourist attraction in the city as the Malacca River Cruise, where tourists would hop on a boat and embark on a 45-minute sightseeing tour of the city and its historic core as it cruises along the river, from Pengkalan Rama in the east to Downtown Malacca City near the coast of the Strait of Malacca.